steadyequipment/node-firestore-backup/README.md

 That's it! ✨🌈

 ## Contributions
-Feel free to report bugs and make feature requests in the [Issue Tracker](https://github.com/steadyequipment/node-firestore-backup/issues), fork and create pull requests!
+This project has been made much better by it's [contributors](https://github.com/steadyequipment/node-firestore-backup/graphs/contributors), feel free to report bugs and make feature requests in the [Issue Tracker](https://github.com/steadyequipment/node-firestore-backup/issues), fork and create pull requests!